GonVP/PSCat/README.md

 This catalog is licensed under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).

 Please cite the following paper if you use this catalog:
+Vargas et al. (2025): Modeling (Sub)-Millimeter Scattering Properties of Fractal and Consolidated Porous Particles: Applications to Protoplanetary Disks.

-Vargas et al. (2025), submitted manuscript currently under peer review.
+Submitted manuscript currently under peer review.

 ## Contact
 gvargas@iaa.es